-What are Google AMP Pages and Should You Start Using Them?
+What are AMP Pages & Should You Start Using Them?

 Some of you may have come across the term AMP throughout research in website development and are unsure of what it actually means in terms of website development.
 Those who do have prior knowledge about AMP pages may be unsure of its current relevance in search engine optimization.